numpy/numpy/doc/neps/nep-0055-string_dtype.rst

   array(['this is a very long string', 'short string'], dtype=StringDType())

-Note that unlike fixed-width strings, ``StringDType`` is not parameterized by the maximum length of an array element, arbitrarily long strings can live in the array.
+Note that unlike fixed-width strings, ``StringDType`` is not parameterized by the maximum length of an array element, arbitrarily long or short strings can live in the same array without needing to reserve storage for padding bytes in the short strings.

 The ``StringDType`` class will be a synonym for the default ``StringDType`` instance when the class is passed as a ``dtype`` argument in the NumPy Python